The answer to violence is nonviolence.

 “Blessed are the peacemakers, for they will be called children of God.”
 (Matthew 5:9)

 The United States is facing a public safety crisis around gun violence, but also violence in general.
-We are grieving over the trauma of mass shootings at an elementary school in Uvalde, TX, an Oklahoma hospital, a high school graduation in Louisiana, and the racially motivated carnage in Buffalo.
-We also grieve the pain and loss of life locally in Northeast Ohio.
+We are grieving over the trauma of mass shootings at an elementary school in Uvalde, TX, an Oklahoma hospital, a high school graduation in Louisiana, the racially motivated carnage in Buffalo, the state-sanctioned death of Jayland Walker, and countless other tragedies.
 The America we believe in is a place where people can go to school, run daily errands, find love, and celebrate life milestones without fear of death.
 But, this does not come easy – now is the time for action.

 The Akron Christian Community Development Association (CCDA) Local Network laments alongside the families who are enduring the tragic and unfathomable loss of their loved ones in yet another mass shooting in our nation.
 We grieve the loss of precious lives in the community of Uvalde, Dallas, Buffalo, Laguna Woods, Chattanooga, and more.
 We also grieve the lives lost internationally due to ongoing violence, war, and conflict: Ukraine, Afghanistan, Lebanon, Yemen, Myanmar, Ethiopia, and at least 20 others.